 You are required to notify your COPS Office Program Manager if you determine that your agency will need to reprogram award funds.
-If your modification exceeds an aggregated (over the course of your project) 10 percent of your overall award, your agency must access https://portal.cops.usdoj.gov.

-Please contact your COPS Office Program Manager for further direction on any additional requirements that may apply to your modification request.
+If your modification exceeds an aggregated (over the course of your project) 10 percent of your overall award, your agency must log into JustGrants..Please contact your COPS Office Program Manager for further direction on any additional requirements that may apply to your modification request.
 The COPS Office will then evaluate your request and notify your agency of our decision in writing.
 Implementation of the modified award budget may begin following written approval from the COPS Office.
-Please note that modification approvals for active awards will be accompanied by a modified FCM reflecting the approved changes.
+Please note that modification approvals for active awards will be accompanied by a modified financial section reflecting the approved changes.